MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-extents.md

 ## Permissions

-To see extents on a table, you must have at least Table Admin permissions.
+To see extents on the cluster, you must have AllDatabasesMonitor permissions.

-To see extents on a database, you must have at least Database User, Database Viewer, or Database Monitor permissions.
+To see extents on a database, you must have Database User, Database Viewer, or Database Monitor permissions.

-To see extents on the cluster, you must have at least AllDatabasesMonitor permissions.

 For more information, see [role-based access control](access-control/role-based-access-control.md).